Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Rigidity theorem in dimension 3

 \section{Rigidity theorem in dimension 3}

+This section is devoted to Theorem \ref{th - Intro rigidity }, which is a rigidity theorem for the critical exponent in dimension $3$.
+Most of the arguments in this section are valid in Lorentzian signature in any dimension, i.e. for $\ADS^{n+1}=\h^{n,1}$, as long as we only look at $\ADS^{n+1}$-quasi-Fuchsian groups.
+In fact dimension $3$ is only used for two reasons, which only appear at the very end of the proof.
+It is first used in the existence of a Cauchy surface of entropy $1$ (namely the boundary of the convex core).
+The existence in higher dimension of a Cauchy surface of entropy $n-1$ is not known.
+The second time we use the dimension is when we compute and compare the length spectra of $C(\Lambda)/\G$ and a hypersurface $\St$.\\ We now consider that a torsion free $\ADS^{n+1}$-quasi-Fuchsian group $\G\subset \PO(n,2)$ is fixed (we will only restrict ourselves to the case $n=2$ when needed).\\ We will use the notations $\delta_\AdS(\G)$ (resp. $d_\AdS$) instead of $\delta_{\h^{n,1}}(\G)$ (resp. $d_{\h^{n,1}}$) .

-In this section we prove a rigidity theorem for the critical exponent in dimension 3.
-The proof is based on a comparison of the critical exponent for $\G$ acting on the convex core and on its boundary.
-The proof is quite similar to the Hyperbolic case where it can be found in \cite{glorieux2015entropy}.
-We will need the equivalent of the Bowen-Margulis measure on the non-wandering set for the geodesic flow on $C(\Lambda)$.
-We explain the construction and proves the ergodicity of this measure in the first part, then comes the genuine proof of rigidity.
+The proof is based on a comparison between $\delta_\AdS(\G)$ and the critical exponent of the $\G$-action on the boundary of the convex core with its induced Riemannian metric. {{The proof is based on the work in \cite{glorieux2015entropy}, however since the inequality in the anti-de Sitter case is opposite as the one for hyperbolic quasi-Fuchsian, we need to change many arguments which makes the proof somehow more involved. }}

-As we said in the introduction, thanks to Mess parametrization of $\AdS$ quasi-Fuchsian groups, this theorem is equivalent to a Theorem of C. Bishop and T. Steger \cite{bishop1991three} for pair of Fuchsian representations acting on $\Hyp^2\times \Hyp^2$.
-The proof proposed here is totally independent and has a clear geometric interpretation.
+As mentioned in the introduction, one can use the Mess parametrization of $\AdS$ quasi-Fuchsian groups in $\PO(2,2)$ and the right notion of entropy to show that $\delta_\AdS(\G)$ is equal to the critical exponent of an action of $\G$ on $\Hyp^2\times \Hyp^2$, making Theorem \ref{th - Intro rigidity } equivalent to a result of C. Bishop and T. Steger \cite{bishop1991three}.\footnote{This is not a straightforward consequence of their work.
+Indeed, one has to verify that the $\AdS$ critical exponent is equal to the $\AdS$ entropy, ie. the exponential growth rate of the number of closed geodesics.} The proof proposed here is totally independent and has a clear Lorentzian geometric interpretation.

-Moreover thanks to examples proposed in \cite{glorieux2015asymptotic}, we know the asymptotic behaviour of critical exponent when the two representations in Mess parametrizations range over the product of Teichmüller spaces.
+Moreover thanks to examples proposed in \cite{glorieux2015asymptotic}, we know the asymptotic behavior of critical exponent when the two representations in Mess parametrizations range over the product of Teichmüller spaces. \\

+{{ This section is organized as follows.
+After making some comments on geodesic flow, we first introduce the Bowen-Margulis measure and show it is ergodic.
+The proof works as in the Riemannian context, since it uses Birkhoff's ergodic theorem which is a purely dynamical result.

+Then we introduce a cocycle that measure the distortion of distances between the convex core and a fixed hypersurface.
+Using Kingman's subadditive ergodic theorem, which is a well known result in ergodic theory, we state the main result of this section which is Theorem \ref{th - inequality h<I delta}.
+This cocycle is defined through a retraction map from the convex core to a Cauchy hypersurface, it uses the $\AdS$ geometry and therefore is not classical.
+We study the properties of this map in Subsection \ref{subsection - inequality}.
+Proposition \ref{pr - f is 1 lip} is the main ingredient in most of the $\AdS$-geometric arguments.